linz/basemaps/docs/api/empty-tiles.md

 A server can return different responses to clients to signal that there is no data.
 The following section is specifically for WebP, JPEG and PNG imagery tiles returned from a tile server.

-For Mapbox vector tiles a 0 byte response either `204 No Content` or `200 Ok` both works as a 0 byte vector tile is a valid vector tile.
+For Mapbox Vector Tiles, a 0 byte response of either `204 No Content` or `200 Ok` works in clients as a 0 byte vector tile is a valid vector tile.

 ## 200 Transparent Image